m-spunky/Medic/README.md

 ## Features

 1. **Patient Profiling**:
    Allows users to create and manage patient profiles.
-Each profile stores essential medical details such as history, diagnosis, treatments, and more.
+Each profile stores essential medical details such as personal information , history , known conditions , allergies , addiction status , current medications. this profile later used by MedicAI for generate personalise responses.

 2. **Appointment Scheduling**:
    Helps users manage and schedule appointments with doctors or healthcare professionals.
 Features include booking, rescheduling, and sending reminders.